ggustin93/ghostly-plus-dashboard/docs/00_PROJECT_DEFINITION/prd.md

 ```

 ### 4.10 Recommended Project Structure
 *This structure organizes the backend, frontend, Docker configurations, and deployment settings logically.
-Inspired by common practices for FastAPI + Vue projects.*
+Inspired by common practices for FastAPI + React projects.*

 ```plaintext
 ghostly-plus/